Points2NeRF: Generating Neural Radiance Fields from 3D point cloud: : generating Neural Radiance Fields from 3D point cloud

 In our model, we use autoencoder architecture in hypernetwork.
 Therefore it is easy to construct a generative model.

-Autoencoder-based generative model is a classical auto-encoder model with a modified cost function, which forces the model to be generative, i.e., ensures that the data transported to the latent space comes from the prior distribution (typically Gaussian)~\cite{kingma2013auto,tolstikhin2017wasserstein,knop2020cramer}.
-Thus, to construct a generative auto-encoder model, we add to its cost function to measure the distance of a given sample from the prior distribution.
+\przemek{ An autoencoder-based generative model is a classical auto-encoder model with a modified cost function, which forces the model to be generative, i.e., ensures that the data transported to the latent space comes from the prior distribution (typically Gaussian)~\cite{kingma2013auto,tolstikhin2017wasserstein,knop2020cramer,knop2022generative}.
+Thus, we use Variational Auto-encoders (VAE)~\cite{kingma2013auto} cost function to construct a generative auto-encoder model. }

-Variational Auto-encoders (VAE) are generative models that are capable of learning approximated data distribution by applying variational inference \cite{kingma2013auto}.
+Variational Auto-encoders (VAE) are generative models capable of learning approximated data distribution by applying variational inference \cite{kingma2013auto}.
 To ensure that the data transported to latent space $\Z$ are distributed according to standard normal density.
 We add the distance from standard multivariate normal density.
-By adding Kullback–Leibler divergence to our cost function to obtain a generative model, which we cold Generative \our{}.
-In Fig.~\ref{fig:sample} we present samples an in Fig.~\ref{fig:interpolation} interpolations obtained by Generative \our{}.
+By adding Kullback–Leibler divergence to our cost function to obtain a generative model, we cold Generative \our{}.
+In Fig.~\ref{fig:sample}, we present samples, and in Fig.~\ref{fig:interpolation}, interpolations obtained by Generative \our{}.